White Lion: Pride (1987–1988)

-Big Game & Mane Attraction
+Big Game & Mane Attraction (1989–1991)

-In August 1989, White Lion released their third album, Big Game, a musically eclectic follow-up to Pride that featured the single "Little Fighter" (which peaked at No. 52), in Memory of The Rainbow Warrior, a Greenpeace boat which was destroyed by the French.
+In August 1989, White Lion released their third album, Big Game, an eclectic follow-up to Pride that featured the single "Little Fighter" (which peaked at No. 52), in Memory of The Rainbow Warrior, a Greenpeace boat which was destroyed by the French.
 A cover of Golden Earring's "Radar Love" (which peaked at No. 59) was released as the second single and "Cry for Freedom", a political song about apartheid in South Africa was released as the third single.
 "Going Home Tonight" was released as the album's final single.
-The album quickly went gold, with a peak of No. 19 on the album charts.
+The album quickly went gold, with a peak of No. 19 on the albums chart.
 The band's success continued with more constant touring.
 They did a European tour, including a string of UK arena shows supporting Mötley Crüe with Skid Row, and also played with Ozzy Osbourne and Cinderella.

 After less successful gigs in England and mixed reviews of the new album, the band chose to take a few months off after the turn of the year to focus on writing a new album.
-Just in time for the late autumn of 1990, they entered the classic A&M studios with a new producer.
+Just in time for the late autumn of 1990, they entered the A&M studios with a new producer.
 White Lion released their fourth album Mane Attraction in March 1991.
-The album featured the singles "Love Don't Come Easy" which peaked at number 24 on The Mainstream Rock Charts, "Lights and Thunder" which is an eight-minute heavy rock epic with a complex structure inspired by Led Zeppelin's Achilles Last Stand. and a re-recorded version of the band's debut single "Broken Heart", all of which featured music videos.
-"Out with the Boys" and "You're All I Need" were released as promo singles and "Farewell to You" featured a music video montage.
+The album featured the singles "Love Don't Come Easy" which peaked at number 24 on the Mainstream Rock chart, "Lights and Thunder", which is an eight-minute heavy rock epic with a complex structure inspired by Led Zeppelin's "Achilles Last Stand", and a re-recorded version of the band's debut single "Broken Heart", all of which featured music videos.
+"You're All I Need" was released as promo single and "Farewell to You" featured a music video montage.
 The album also contained White Lion's only instrumental song, "Blue Monday", a tribute to Stevie Ray Vaughan, who had died while the band was writing the album.
 The album's two ballads "You're All I Need" and "Till Death Do Us Part" gained popular airplay in Indonesia and the Philippines.

-Greg D'Angelo and James LoMenzo left the band in June 1991 when they came back from the European tour, citing "musical differences," but White Lion carried on with bassist Tommy T-Bone Caradonna and drummer Jimmy DeGrasso (Megadeth, Alice Cooper, Suicidal Tendencies, Y&T, Fiona).
+Greg D'Angelo and James LoMenzo left the band in June 1991 when they came back from the European tour, citing "musical differences," but White Lion carried on with bassist Tommy T-Bone Caradonna and drummer Jimmy DeGrasso.